cdktf/cdktf-provider-azurerm/docs/dataAzurermRedisEnterpriseDatabase.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/3.116.0/docs/data-sources/redis_enterprise_database#id DataAzurermRedisEnterpriseDatabase#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/4.0.1/docs/data-sources/redis_enterprise_database#id DataAzurermRedisEnterpriseDatabase#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

----

-##### `resourceGroupName`<sup>Optional</sup> <a name="resourceGroupName" id="@cdktf/provider-azurerm.dataAzurermRedisEnterpriseDatabase.DataAzurermRedisEnterpriseDatabase.Initializer.parameter.resourceGroupName"></a>

-- *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/3.116.0/docs/data-sources/redis_enterprise_database#resource_group_name DataAzurermRedisEnterpriseDatabase#resource_group_name}.

 ---